kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 hours when a package is in use by others.
 Doing so may result in unusable objects, and the package users could begin to see errors.
 However, if changes need to be made to the code within the package body, then you can change that code without affecting public-facing constructs of a package.
-  CHAPTER 4  FUNCTIONS, PACKAGES, AND PROCEDURES
-79
 Packages are one of the most important constructs that you can create in PL/SQL.
 You will use packages to combine common code objects for almost any significant application that you write.
 It is possible to create entire applications without the use of a package, but doing so can create a